 The age at which you chose to spay or neuter your Great Dane is a hot topic right now in veterinary medicine.
-Recently the American Animal Hospital Association (AAHA) released a Caine Life Stages Guide and recommended that a dog over 45 pounds should be spayed or neutered once they stopped growing.
+The American Animal Hospital Association (AAHA) recently released a Caine Life Stages Guide and recommended that dogs over 45 pounds should be spayed or neutered once they stopped growing.

 For Great Danes, this is commonly between 15 to 20 months.

-Since vets are now recommended for Great Danes to be spayed or neutered later in life, they will not be able to decrease their activity by removing their hormones.
+Since vets are now recommending for Great Danes to be spayed or neutered later in life, they cannot decrease their activity by removing their hormones.

 #4 Give your Great Dane their Space

-Any dog is going to need a space in the house where they can go to rest and relax.
+Any dog will need a space in the house where they can rest and relax.
 Give your Great Dane a designated area that they are to go to and be calm.